How to Import Leads to LeadSquared?

 5. Map Fields

-Click on the checkboxes alongside the fields you want to map.
+Click the checkboxes alongside the fields you want to map.
 By default, all the checkboxes are selected.
-Select the field in your LeadSquared account from the drop-down on the right.
+You can uncheck the irrelevant fields.
+Select the relevant field in your LeadSquared account from the drop-down on the right.

 Leadsquared - Import Leads